Java ArrayList

 Example

-In the example below, a new ArrayList instance arr is defined.
+In this example, a new ArrayList instance arr is defined.
 There are print statements throughout to show elements being added to and removed from arr before it is ultimately cleared:

 // Import from the java.util package